seanox/xml-micro-exchange-php/manual/installation.md

 # Installation

+> [!NOTE]
-__This chapter is only relevant if you want to run the Datasource on your own server.
-If you want to use an existing Datasource on the Internet, you can skip this chapter.__
+> This chapter is only relevant if you want to run the Datasource on your own
+> server.
+If you want to use an existing Datasource on the Internet, you can
+> skip this chapter.

 XML-Micro-Exchange consists of only one file.
 If possible, the script uses its own directory, but it also works together alongside other scripts.
 Required is